This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Pa'rus Trail

-Pa’rus Trail is one of the best easy family-friendly hikes in Zion!
-First of all, the trail is paved, which is ideal for strollers and wheelchairs.
-Second, bikes are allowed on this trail as well.
+The Pa’rus Trail is an excellent family-friendly hike in Zion for a couple of reasons.
+Firstly, the trail is paved, making it suitable for strollers and wheelchairs.
+Additionally, bikes are permitted on this path.

-Did you know that the trail name, Pa’rus, is from a Paiute word that means “bubbling, tumbling water”?
+Interestingly, the trail derives its name, Pa’rus, from a Paiute word signifying “bubbling, tumbling water.”

 The Grotto Trail